asabitov/aws-lambda-python-template/README.md

 # python-to-lambda
-This script helps to manage a Python script in AWS Lambda.
+This script helps to deploy or remove a Python script in AWS Lambda.

 ### Deploy a Python script to AWS Lambda.
 ```